peterducai/etcd-tools/workflow.md

 ## etcd_network_peer_round_trip_time 99th

-should be lower than 50ms
+should be lower than 50ms.
+Values of 40+ mean network latency is close to threshold and any peak could degrade ETCD performance.